In Tam: In exile

-Following the overthrow of the Khmer Rouge, In Tam supported Norodom Sihanouk, and his FUNCINPEC organisation, against the Vietnamese-backed government; he was the commander-in-chief of FUNCINPEC's military wing, the MOULINAKA, later known as the Armée nationale sihanoukiste, until his replacement by Prince Norodom Ranariddh in 1985.
+Following the overthrow of the Khmer Rouge regime by Vietnam, In Tam supported Norodom Sihanouk, and his FUNCINPEC organisation, against the Vietnamese-backed PRK government; he was the commander-in-chief of FUNCINPEC's military wing, the MOULINAKA, later known as the Armée nationale sihanoukiste, until his replacement by Prince Norodom Ranariddh in 1985.
 He was one of three ministers of National Defense of the Coalition Government of Democratic Kampuchea.
-He refounded the Cambodian Democratic Party, which failed to win seats in Parliament in the 1993 elections.
+He refounded the Cambodian Democratic Party, which failed to win seats in Parliament in the 1993 elections under auspice of United Nations.
 In 1997 he made an alliance with the Cambodian People's Party.

+Death

 In Tam died in Chandler, Arizona in the southwestern United States.
 He was survived by three of his seven children and grandchildren.